 Most food processing facilities are in operation 24/7 throughout the year, with only a limited maintenance window, typically during a major holiday shutdown.
 This is the time when failing or cracked floor coatings are repaired or re-coated.
 But, how does a food processor limit potential contamination exposure during their normal operation cycle?

-There are antimicrobial concrete floor and wall coating systems on the market that focus on creating an antimicrobial presence on the flooring surface.
-These coatings are not new, in fact they have been around for a number of years.
+There are antimicrobial concrete floor and wall coating systems and food flooring sanitation solutions on the market that focus on creating an antimicrobial presence on the flooring surface.
+These coatings are not new, in fact, they have been around for a number of years.
 In reality, these “antimicrobial” coatings were developed and released mainly as a “feel good” sales & marketing gimmick.
 These systems were crudely manufactured in the field prior to installation by installers adding a simple antimicrobial additive to the floor or wall coating.
 The additive was “antimicrobial”, but this did not mean the finished flooring system was truly “antimicrobial”.
 Additionally, there was no way to properly validate or test these coatings in a controlled lab environment.

 Redundant, Validated Antimicrobial Floor & Wall Solutions